Code of Conduct for Student Organizations

 Section 1: Organizational Discipline

 Student organizations are responsible for the acceptance and adherence of policies and procedures outlined in the Student Organization Handbook, the university's Code of Conduct, the Honor Code, and in Section 1902 of the Board of Regents of the University System of Georgia.
 Furthermore, a student organization and its officers may be held accountable collectively or individually for violations of these policies and procedures, resulting in disciplinary action and/or sanctions delegated by the Director of Campus Life.

 Disciplinary action or sanctions shall mean any action affecting the status of an individual as a student or a student organization which is taken by Georgia College & State University in response to student misconduct or violation of the policies and procedures contained in the Student Organization Handbook, the university's Code of Conduct, and in Section 1902 of the Board of Regents of the University System of Georgia.
 The term shall include reprimands, personal probation, revocation and/or limitation of privileges, restitution, probation, suspension or dissolution, denial of particular University privileges, and other less severe actions.
 The sanctions of this policy may or may not jeopardize the student's progress in his course of study or the organization's ability to function operationally.

-Accusations or reports of suspected violations by a student organization are transmitted to the Student Activities Center whereupon the Director of Campus Life will evaluate the report to indicate whether an offense has occurred.
+Accusations or reports of suspected violations by a student organization are transmitted to the Department of Campus Life whereupon the Director of Campus Life will evaluate the report to indicate whether an offense has occurred.
 If there is evidence to suggest that a violation has occurred, then the Director of Campus Life will be responsible for facilitating an investigative hearing.
 A student organization in violation may be subject to disciplinary action if one or more of the following is true:

 - An offense is alleged to have been committed by one or more members of an organization and is sanctioned by or participated in by an officer of the organization.